-- (a) Calling for nominations: No later than 30 April in election year, the CEO of VSA will write to the Interest Group Co-Convenors and to all financial members calling for nominations for the Council seats becoming vacant in that year.
-The call for nominations must include nomination criteria and information on the Council's aim for competence and diversity in the Council's composition. - (b) Nominating: A nomination for Council must be proposed by a financial member, seconded by another financial member, and forwarded to the CEO so as to be received in writing, signed by the nominee, the proposer and the seconder, no later than 30 June in election year.
+- (a) Calling for nominations: No later than 31 March in election year, the CEO of VSA will write to the Interest Group Co-Convenors and to all financial members calling for nominations for the Council seats becoming vacant in that year.
+The call for nominations must include nomination criteria and information on the Council's aim for competence and diversity in the Council's composition. - (b) Nominating: A nomination for Council must be proposed by a financial member, seconded by another financial member, and forwarded to the CEO so as to be received in writing, signed by the nominee, the proposer and the seconder, no later than 30 April in election year. - (c) Pre-qualification selection: Upon the close of nominations the CEO must forward all valid nominations to the Appointments Panel, which must conduct a pre-qualification selection process in accordance with clause 13.8 and notify the CEO of the Qualified candidates no later than 31 July in election year.